KseniyaBk/D_Bot/README.md

 Bot for https://t.me/designkg

-Group of designers from Kyrgyzstan🇰🇬 in Telegram.
+Designers from Kyrgyzstan🇰🇬 in Telegram.